nanoframework/nf-interpreter/docs/project-documentation/contributing.md

 ```
 // Licensed to the nano Framework Contributors under one or more agreements.
-// The .NET Foundation licenses this file to you under the Apache license.
+// The nano Framework Contributors licenses this file to you under the Apache license.
 // See the LICENSE file in the project root for more information.
 ```